 Up to one of the type elements (seamweld, adhesive_line, sequence_connection_0d, hemming) may exist in a <connection_1d/>.
 If none of the type elements is given, the type defaults to <seamweld/>.

-Seam Welds
+Seam welds

 χMCF knows several kinds of 1D connections.
 Of these, seam welds are addressed first.

-Description and Modelling Parameters
+Description and modelling parameters

 Several cross-section geometries and modelling alternatives are established for seam welds.
 However, χMCF does not support changing these characteristics in the course of a single seam weld.
 If necessary, a seam weld must therefore be split into several.